Duvet Buying Guide — What Size Duvet Do You Need?

 What type of pillow is the best?

 Fillings for pillows can be very similar, if not identical to the duvet fillings.
 However, there are some exceptions.
 You have the usual microfibre, or hollowfibre options, but you can find memory foam, goose/duck down, miniball clusters and even water pillows on the market.
-Our favourites are:
+Our favorites are:

 Pillows also coming three firmness ratings: soft, medium and firm.
 It really comes down personal preference, but it’s often worth considering that you might want a firm pillow to sleep on, and perhaps a softer pillow for sitting up in be with.
 Take a look at our pillow buying guide for more details.